jglev/obsidian-carry-forward/README.md

-<h1 align="center">Obsidian Carry Forward plugin</h1>
+<h1 align="center">Obsidian Carry-Forward plugin</h1>

-<p align="center">Copy text from a note, linking back to its copied source</a>.</p>
+<p align="center">Copy text from a note, linking back to its copied source, or copy a link to a note block</a>.</p>

 This plugin facilitates [linking to blocks](https://help.obsidian.md/How+to/Link+to+blocks) (e.g., specific lines) within an [Obsidian](https://obsidian.md/) note.
 It allows:

 - Copying a link to the current line, and
 - Copying text from one note with automatically-added links back to the where the text was copied from.
-This can be useful, for example, when using systems like [Bullet Journal](https://bulletjournal.com/blogs/bulletjournalist/migration), which involve periodically moving tasks forward from past days' notes into the current day's note.
+This can be useful, for example, when using note-taking methods like [Bullet Journaling](https://bulletjournal.com/blogs/bulletjournalist/migration), which involve periodically moving tasks forward from past days' notes into the current day's note.

 > Please submit bugs here: https://github.com/publicus/obsidian-apply-patterns-plugin
 >